-An organizational determination is any decision made by Molina or the delegated Medical Group/IPA or other delegated entity with respect to the following:
+An organizational determination is any decision made by Molina or the delegated medical group/IPA or other delegated entity with respect to the following:

-• Determination to authorize, provide or pay for services (favorable determination)

-• Determination to delay, modify, or deny authorization or payment of request (adverse determination)
+- Determination to authorize, provide or pay for services (favorable determination) - Determination to delay, modify, or deny authorization or payment of request (adverse determination)

-Molina follows a hierarchy of medical necessity decision making with Federal and State regulations taking precedence.
-Molina>> covers all services and items required by State and Federal regulations.
+Molina follows a hierarchy of medical necessity decision making with federal and state regulations taking precedence.
+Molina covers all services and items required by state and federal regulations.

-Board certified licensed reviewers from appropriate specialty areas are utilized to assist in making determinations of medical necessity, as appropriate.
-All utilization determinations are made in a timely manner to accommodate the clinical urgency of the situation, in accordance with Federal and State regulatory requirements and NCQA standards.
+Board-certified licensed reviewers from appropriate specialty areas are used to help determine medical necessity, as appropriate.
+All utilization determinations are made in a timely manner to accommodate the clinical urgency of the situation, in accordance with federal and state regulatory requirements and NCQA standards.